generally meets the third Wednesday of each month, August through May.

 For additional current news see our NMS Bulletin (link at top of sidebar at left).

-In October, NMS will do a new order of T-shirts in Galapagos blue, Texas orange (both shown here) and royal blue.
+NMS has in stock T-shirts in Galapagos blue, Texas orange (both shown here) and royal blue.

 A station at our Minerals Junior Education Day